nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * Step 2: As shown below, a new module named `CS2113T` has just been created!
 You are free to edit, delete and access this module!
 ![Add Module 2](UG_Images/addModule2.PNG)

-This is an additional example to show you the unique property of Kaji's add feature. <br>
+This is an additional example to show you the unique property of KAJI's add feature. <br>
-As you may aware from `Key Pointers` section above, Kaji is case-insensetive.
+As you may aware from `Key Pointers` section above, KAJI is case-insensetive.
 This example belows shows you what will happen if you try to add a new module called `cs2113t` after completing the previous example. <br>
 Below are the breakdown of this example: <br>
 * Step 1: Types `add cs2113t` to add a new module named `cs2113t` after adding a module named `CS2113T` which essentially have a same name as our new module but in capital letters.
 ![Add Module 3](UG_Images/addModule3.PNG)
-* Step 2: Opps, Kaji refuses to add the module `cs2113t` because a module with the same name is already existed!
+* Step 2: Opps, KAJI refuses to add the module `cs2113t` because a module with the same name is already existed!
 ![Add Module 4](UG_Images/addModule4.PNG)

-This is an additional example to show you the unique property of Kaji's add feature. <br>
+This is an additional example to show you the unique property of KAJI's add feature. <br>
-As you may aware from `Key Pointers` section above, Kaji only allows addition of one new module each time.
+As you may aware from `Key Pointers` section above, KAJI only allows addition of one new module each time.
 Let's see what will happen if you try to add two modules `cs2113 cs2101` at same time. <br>
 Below are the breakdown of this example: <br>
 * Step 1: Types `add cs2113t cs2101` and attempts to add a new module named `cs2113t` and another new module `cs2101`.
 ![Add Module 5](UG_Images/addModule5.PNG)
-* Step 2: Opps, Kaji has interpreted it as one single module with the name of `cs2113t cs2101`, instead of two seperate modules.
+* Step 2: Opps, KAJI has interpreted it as one single module with the name of `cs2113t cs2101`, instead of two seperate modules.
 ![Add Module 6](UG_Images/addModule6.PNG)

 #### 3.1.2.
 Listing modules available: `list`